-299. As a result of JUUL's conduct, Plaintiff was harmed directly and proximately by Defendants' defectively designed JUUL e-cigarette as described herein.
-Such harm includes significant exposure to toxic substances, which may cause or contribute to causing disease; severe nicotine addiction, a permanent injury that Miss Helms will now struggle with for the rest of her life; Miss Helms' exposure to such a high content of nicotine has also affected her brain development at such a crucial age, an injury that cannot be undone; and economic harm in that she would not have purchased JUUL or would have paid less for it if she had known the true facts and that she has paid a premium as a result of Defendants' defective products.
+- 299. Specifically, Defendant Hilliard Smoke House, a specialized retailer of tobacco products, is well-acquainted with the dangers of nicotine.
+Defendant had an opportunity to warn Plaintiffs directly that JUUL products created a high level of risk of harms caused by unreasonable amounts of nicotine exposure and failed to do so.
+Instead, these Defendants marketed and sold JUUL products without adequately warning consumers, poisoning Plaintiffs' brains for profit. - 300.
+The defects in JUUL Products, including the lack of warnings, existed at the time the JUUL pods and devices were sold and/or when the JUUL pods and devices left JUUL's possession or control. - 301.
+As a result of Defendants' failures to adequately warn and/or instruct, Plaintiffs were harmed directly and proximately as described herein.
+Such harm includes significant exposure to toxic substances, which may cause or contribute to causing disease; severe nicotine addiction, a permanent injury that J.C. and A.C. will now struggle with for the rest of their lives; J.C. and A.C.'s exposure to such a high content of nicotine has also affected their brain development at such a crucial age, an injury that cannot be undone; physical and emotional damages that they will carry with them for the rest of their lives; and economic harm in that they would not have purchased JUUL or would have paid less for it if they had known the true facts and that they have paid a premium as a result of Defendants' failure to warn.